MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.151.md

 The Forage Seeding Crop Insurance Provisions for 2022 and succeeding crop years are as follows:

-FCIC PoliciesDepartment of AgricultureFederal Crop Insurance CorporationReinsured Policies(Appropriate title for insurance provider)Both FCIC and Reinsured Policies:Forage Seeding Crop Provisions1.
+FCIC Policies Department of Agriculture Federal Crop Insurance Corporation Reinsured Policies (Appropriate title for insurance provider) Both FCIC and Reinsured Policies: Forage Seeding Crop Provisions 1.
 Definitions

 *Adequate stand.* The number shown in the Special Provisions, representing: